Datavault-UK/automate-dv/src/dbtvault-dev/docs/sourceprofile.md

 The relationship between customers and orders tells us that customers without an order will not be loaded into the Data Vault, as we are using the ```ORDERDATE``` for day-feed simulation.

+This also means that we can simulate transactions by using the implication that a customer makes a payment on an order some time after the order has been made.

-Now that we have profiled the data, we cna make more informed decisions when mapping the source system to the Data Vault architecture.
+Now that we have profiled the data, we can make more informed decisions when mapping the source system to the Data Vault architecture.